Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 The core decoders implement and factorize the different ways to interpret a sequence of bytes; that is to say, for example, how to decode an arbitrary number of bytes from a sequence, a constant number of bytes from the sequence, etc.
+This API offers relatively low-level decoders, which are used to create more complex ones.
+It is usually not necessary to use them directly, but they are provided for completeness.

 #### ConstantSizedDecoder